-We have organised a drinks and canapé reception in the Great Hall at One Great George Street after the event for delegates to meet and share in our celebration.
+We ended the day with a drinks and canapé reception in the Great Hall at One Great George Street after the event for delegates to meet and share in our celebration.

-We are especially grateful for our sponsors for without their support this conference would not have been possible.
+We are extremely grateful to our sponsors for their support without which this conference would not have been possible.